OPM/ResInsight/project/roadmap.md

 ## Ongoing activities
 The following main features are part of ongoing development activities:

-### Planned delivery Q4 2016

-* Support for 2D plots based on data from Eclipse Summary files
-* Improve Eclipse input file parsing by using opm-parser

 ### Planned delivery Q1 2017

 * Implementation of selected features from [MRST](http://www.sintef.no/projectweb/mrst/) (developed by SINTEF)